-DCS Group (UK) Limited Tax Strategy
+DCS Inc Limited and Subsidiary Companies Group Tax Strategy

 It is not designed to be an operational manual with detailed instructions of the underlying processes and controls.
 Further commentary around the systems and risk management framework of the Group is contained within the group’s compliance systems.

 The Groups Chief Financial Officer is responsible for leading the Tax Strategy.
 The strategy is approved by the Board of Directors.

 The document will be periodically reviewed, and any amendments will be approved by the Board of Directors.
 It is effective for the year ended 31 December 2021.

 This document is primarily of relevance to the Finance Team together with the Board of Directors who are responsible for tax across the organisation.

 The policy is available to all employees and can be found on the company intranet and website.

 The purpose of the Tax Strategy is to communicate the policy for the management of tax within DCS Inc Ltd and its subsidiary undertakings (“the Group”).
 It is important to ensure that consistent and effective tax standards are maintained across the Group as tax (both direct and indirect) can have a significant cash and profit and loss impact on the Group and therefore on many of the Group’s business activities.